AustralianBioCommons/bioimage/README.md

 ```
 packer build openstack-bioimage.pkr.hcl
 ```
+The provided script is using `Ubuntu Jammy Minimal 2024-07-01`.
+Change the `source_image` to one of full `Ubuntu` image can provide more system tools.

 ### Step 3: Verify the Built Image
 After the build process is complete, verify the newly created image by running: